-Beginning Fall semester, MATC Libraries will loan laptops and Wi-Fi "hotspots."
-Special funding will support reserved circulation of over 200 laptop computers and 250 cellular Wi-Fi devices out of the Libraries for employees and students.
+In the Spring semester, MATC Libraries will loan laptops and Wi-Fi "hotspots."
+Special funding supports reserved circulation of over 200 laptop computers and 250 cellular Wi-Fi devices out of the Libraries for employees and students.

-New Educational Technology for Fall
+Educational Technology Available for Spring

-With most students taking Fall semester classes online, MATC has invested in additional educational technology to support online learning as well as other methods of instruction:
+With most students taking Spring semester classes online, MATC has invested in additional educational technology to support online learning as well as other methods of instruction:

 - LabStats Remote allows students to remotely access software in campus computer labs. - Techsmith Knowmia (previously named Relay) helps instructors and students create screen captures, lecture captures, and videos using a computer or smartphone and a QR code.
-This tool has a very high rate of accuracy for providing closed captioning for video content, which will support accessibility for students with learning differences or disabilities. - Remind allows instructors to send email, text messages, and phone calls to students (individually and in groups) while keeping the communication confidential.
-Remind interfaces with MATC's Blackboard Learning Management System (LMS) so that communication becomes part of the course content. - Blackboard Collaborate Ultra, a web videoconferencing tool integrated with the LMS, allows instructors to teach synchronously and/or record instruction for students to view at a later time. - Planned software upgrades in campus computer labs will continue at pace throughout the Fall semester. - Faculty are modifying and creating video-based learning that aligns with ADA compliance through the use of educational technologies.
+This tool has a very high rate of accuracy for providing closed captioning for video content, which supports accessibility for students with learning differences or disabilities. - Remind allows instructors and staff to send email, text messages, and phone calls to students (individually and in groups) while keeping the student's contact information confidential.
+Remind interfaces with MATC's Blackboard Learning Management System (LMS) so that communication may become part of the course content. - Blackboard Collaborate Ultra, a web videoconferencing tool integrated with the LMS, allows instructors to teach synchronously and/or record instruction for students to view at a later time. - Planned software upgrades in campus computer labs will continue at pace throughout the semester. - Faculty continue to modify and create video-based learning that aligns with ADA compliance through the use of educational technologies.